-If interested in this technology, please contact Second Genome, Inc. our exclusive commercial licensee.
+If you are interested in this technology and working on a project that could lead to novel therapeutics, please contact Second Genome, Inc. our exclusive commercial licensee.

 APPLICATIONS OF TECHNOLOGY: